 Perhaps most important of all, you want a camera that produces accurate colors when the lighting isn’t perfect – in other words, your camera should be able to help you compensate for harsh fluorescent lighting or a cloudy sky.

 Unfortunately not every camera is equal when it comes to color reproduction.

 To ensure you’re capturing colors and skin tones accurately, look for cameras that are highly rated for color performance, and offer exceptional white balance control – both manual and automatic.

-Canon has long had a reputation for capturing pleasing, flattering skin tones and rendering vibrant colors, and are a favorite of wedding photographers for this reason.
+Canon has long had a reputation for capturing pleasing, flattering skin tones and rendering vibrant colors, and are a favorite of wedding photographers New Orleans for this reason.
 Their EOS 6D Mark II full frame DSLR uses the DIGIC 7 image processor to produce high quality photos, and features +/- three stops of exposure compensation on autofocus and +/- five stops on manual.

 Make sure you use the best camera lens for portraits

 When it comes to portraiture, photographers have traditionally preferred 85mm lenses, for their ability to tightly focus in on your subject without distortion.
 Their shallow focal length keeps the background out of focus, putting your subject front and centre.
 The lens should also be cleaned properly with advice from websites like https://www.dbtribute.org/ in order to get a clean and precise shot.